Lemonade Alley Facts

-Lemonade Alley is a hands-on innovation challenge that helps K-12 students learn entrepreneurship, financial literacy and charitable giving.
-Teams of 2-5 students create lemonade recipes, design lemonade stands and raise money for their favorite charities.
-Contest formats of Lemonade Alley are judged per the following Rules ».
-The Lemonade Alley® System is available to organizations by license.
-Register License »
+Lemonade Alley is a hands-on innovation challenge that empowers K-12 students to learn entrepreneurship, financial literacy and charitable giving.
+Teams of up to 5 students invent lemonade recipes, build lemonade stands and sell lemonade to raise money for charities of their choices.
+As a competition, Lemonade Alley is judged per the following Rules ».

 Traditions at Lemonade Alley